-At Indiana University, Central Authentication Service (CAS) is a login service that allows you to access multiple password-protected web systems after logging in once on a central authentication server.
-CAS currently supports several IU web applications, including Oncourse, One.IU, OTP authentication, Time Keeping, PeopleSoft, HRMS (payroll), and the employee Paid Time Off (PTO) system.
-In the future, other IU systems will use CAS as well.
-You will be automatically redirected to the CAS login screen when you access one of the supported systems, unless you have already authenticated to CAS during your session.
-You can also reach the CAS login screen directly at: https://cas.iu.edu/cas/login.
+At Indiana University, Central Authentication Service (CAS) is a log-in service that allows you to access multiple password-protected online systems after logging in just once.
+CAS currently supports several IU web applications, including Canvas, One.IU, Box, OTP authentication, PeopleSoft, and the employee timekeeping and paid time off systems.
+You will be automatically redirected to the CAS log-in screen when you access one of the supported systems, unless you have already authenticated to CAS during your session.
+You can also reach the CAS log-in screen directly (https://cas.iu.edu/cas/login).

 IU Secure is the wireless network for students, faculty, and staff to access on all campuses.
 IU Secure uses WPA2 Enterprise (Wi-Fi Protected Access) for authentication and encryption.
 When you try to connect to IU Secure for the first time, you may be prompted to accept a new security certificate.
 Verify that the certificate is signed by "Thawte Primary Root CA", and click OK or Connect.

 If you experience problems connecting to IU Secure, try logging in again with your IUPUI username and password.
-If that fails, your best bet is to download and install the IU Secure Setup Wizard, available from IUware for Windows or Mac OS X or iOS.
-If you are on campus, you can connect to the free AT&T wireless network for visitors to do so; you may need to go to a public area of a building to find that network.
+If that fails, your best bet is to download and install the IU Secure setup wizard, available from IUware for Windows or Mac OS X or iOS.
+If you are on campus, you can connect to the free wireless network for visitors, but you may need to go to a public area of a building to find that network.

-This office oversees more than the campus police.
-You will look to this office to provide guidance on information security and policy, enterprise risk, travel safety, facilities and of course public safety and the police.
-One of the services you will most definitely want to sign up for is IU Notify.
-This allows you to have IU notify you of any emergencies on campus.
-You can choose how you receive notification.
-The program can reach you at your office, home, or cell.
-To sign up for IU Notify, click here.
-More information about the services provided by Protect IU can be found here.
+You will look to this office for guidance on information security and policy, enterprise risk, travel safety, and facilities, as well as public safety and the campus police.
+One of the services you will most definitely want to sign up for is IU Notify, which allows you to be notified of any emergencies on campus.
+You can also choose how you receive notifications—your office, home, or mobile phones.